gvwilson/sensibleadventures/maddy-roo/old.md

 Sindy's face fell.
 "That was *mean*," she said accusingly.

-"Yeah, well, cry me a rainstorm," Maddy said under her breath, stepping around her little sister.
+"Yeah, well, cry me a rainstorm," Maddy said under her breath.
+She stepped around her sister and reached for the door.
+Somehow her foot caught on the edge of the step and sent her sprawling.
+"Ooph!"

+"You aright?"
+Gumption asked,
+helping her up.

+Maddy glared at her sister.
+"What?
+I didn't do anything!"
+Sindy protested.

+Maddy shook off Gumption's paw.
+"It's aright, I'm fine.
+Let's go tell mama."

 Mama Roo was still in the kitchen, humming under her breath as she chopped grass and ferns for the next day's breakfast.
 She jumped when Maddy and Gumption burst in.
 "Makers, you startled me!
 Wait, slow down, slow down!"